tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 <img src="{{ "/images/restapicourse/mashapejsconsumption.png" | prepend: site.baseurl }}" alt="Consuming a REST API through JavaScript" />

 You already worked with this code earlier, so it shouldn't be new.
-It's most same code as the JavaScript snippet we just used, but here there's an error function defined, and the header is set a bit differently.
+It's mostly same code as the JavaScript snippet we just used, but here there's an error function defined, and the header is set a bit differently.

 ## Create a code sample for the surfreport endpoint
 {{activity}}